Back2Color: Domain-Adaptive Synthetic-to-Real Monocular Depth Estimation for Dynamic Traffic Scenes: Experiments

 \subsection{Implementation Details}

-Our training is implemented by Pytorch\cite{paszke2019pytorch} with NVIDIA RTX 3090Ti(24GB).
-We have used ADAM\cite{kingma2014adam} as the optimizer.
-We have set the learning rate to $1 \times 10^{-4}$, the same as in Monodepth2\cite{godard2019digging}, and the learning rate will decay to $1 \times 10^{-5}$ after 15 epochs.
-The other parameters are the same as $(\beta_1$, $\beta_2)$ = $(0.9,0.999)$.
-We set the SSIM weight to $0.85$ and the smoothness weight to $\alpha = 1e-3$.
-Furthermore, we utilized a pretrained segmentation network\cite{gao2023rethinking} trained on the Cityscapes semantic segmentation dataset.
-We evaluate the performance using depth estimation metrics\cite{eigen2014depth, 8764412}: rmse(log), rmse, Sq.relative, Abs relative, and Accuracy.
+All experiments are implemented using PyTorch~\cite{paszke2019pytorch} and conducted on a single NVIDIA RTX 3090Ti GPU with 24\,GB memory.
+We adopt the Adam optimizer~\cite{kingma2014adam} with an initial learning rate of $1 \times 10^{-4}$, following the setting of Monodepth2~\cite{godard2019digging}.
+The learning rate is decayed to $1 \times 10^{-5}$ after 15 epochs, while the remaining hyperparameters are set to $(\beta_1, \beta_2) = (0.9, 0.999)$.
+The SSIM loss weight is set to $0.85$, and the smoothness regularization weight is set to $\alpha = 1 \times 10^{-3}$.
+Depth estimation performance is evaluated using standard metrics~\cite{eigen2014depth}, including $\mathrm{AbsRel}$, $\mathrm{SqRel}$, $\mathrm{RMSE}$, $\mathrm{RMSE}_{\log}$, and accuracy thresholds.